-Dental Implant Photos from Green Dental & Orthodontics
+Dental Implants from Green Dental & Orthodontics

-But implants are a really good solution to this problem.
-Implants can provide excellent support and stability for dentures — both removable partial dentures and complete dentures.
+Dental Implants can provide excellent support and stability for dentures — both removable partial dentures and complete dentures.

 Dental implants are artificial roots and teeth that replace missing teeth, and they’re usually made of titanium and that’s why they look like natural teeth.
 The implants are surgically placed into the jawbone by either a dentist or a periodontist.
 The implant stays in place, providing your jawbone with stability.
 This might sound extreme, but a dental implant is often our best solution for tooth replacement.

 Dental implants are strong and durable and will last many years.
 On occasion, they will have to be re-tightened or replaced due to normal wear.

 - Replace one or more missing teeth without affecting adjacent teeth.

 - Resolve joint pain or bite problems caused by teeth shifting into missing tooth space.